 PTK = PRF-Length(PMK, “Pairwise key expansion”, Min(AA,SPA) || Max(AA,SPA) || Min(ANonce,SNonce) || Max(ANonce,SNonce))

-where Length = KCK_bits + KEK_bits + TK_bits.
+where Length = KCK_bits + KEK_bits + TK_bits + WTK_bits, if WUR frame protection is negotiated; otherwise, Length = KCK_bits + KEK_bits + TK_bits.
 The values of KCK_bits and KEK_bits are AKM suite dependent and are listed in Table 12-8 (Integrity and key-wrap algorithms).
 The value of TK_bits is cipher-suite dependent and is defined in Table 12-5 (Cipher suite key lengths).
+The value of WTK_bits is 128.
 The Min and Max operations for IEEE 802 addresses are with the address converted to a positive integer treating the first transmitted octet as the most significant octet of the integer.
 The nonces are encoded as specified in 9.2.2 (Conventions).

 NOTE 4(11ai)—The Authenticator and Supplicant normally derive a PTK only once per association.
 A Supplicant or an Authenticator use the 4-way handshake or FILS authentication(11ai) to derive a new PTK.
 Both the Authenticator and Supplicant create a new nonce value for each 4-way handshake or FILS authentication(11ai) instance.